skeenp/coparse/README.md

 ## Use

 Append ?q={coordinate} to your node URL, and the query string will be parsed and a standard json object will be returned.
-By default a simple object is returned, but a ckanapi-like object can also be returned by passing t=ckanapi.
+By default a simple object is returned, but a ckanapi-like or geojson object can also be returned by passing t=ckanapi or t=geojosn respectivly.
 By default a simple object is returned.

 ### Supported Query Formats
 Queries can be passed in Degrees, Decimal Degrees, Degrees Minutes Seconds or UTM format.
 The following are some examples of supported query strings.